-The Issuer will have the right, subject to the prior consent of the

-Relevant Banking Regulator, to call the Notes in whole or in part on the Interest Payment Date falling on the First Call Date or upon any Interest Payment Date thereafter.
-Such call will be exercised at a price (the " Base Call Price ") equal to the Original Principal Amount of the Notes plus any accrued but unpaid interest thereon.
-In the case of a partial call, this shall be performed by way of an equal reduction of the Current Principal Amount of each of the Notes.
-For the avoidance of doubt, such reduction of Current Principal Amount is distinct from the Loss Absorption mechanism and the resulting reduced Current Principal Amount.
-Unlike in the case of a Loss Absorption, following a partial call the Original Principal Amount of each Note shall be permanently reduced by the amount of principal called and paid for.
-Call before the First Call Date: The Issuer will have the right, and in certain circumstances the obligation, to redeem the Notes at the Base Call Price at any time (in whole but not in part) in case of imposition of withholding tax on interest payments on the Notes, in case of loss of deductibility of interest paid on the Notes for corporate income tax purposes and in case of loss of Tier 1 Capital status of the Notes due to a change in Applicable Banking Regulations, subject to the prior consent of the Relevant Banking Regulator.
-Taxation: The Notes will, upon issue, benefit from an exemption from deduction for withholding tax as provided under "Terms and Conditions of the Notes".
+Call before the First Call Date:

+Taxation:

+Notes".
 If French law shall require any such deduction, the Issuer shall, to the extent permitted by law and subject to certain exceptions, pay additional amounts.

-Representation of Noteholders: Noteholders will form a masse governed by the provisions of the Code de commerce (French Commercial Code) and by French decree No. 67-236 of March 23, 1967, as amended, subject to certain exceptions, in defense of their common interests.
-Use of proceeds: The net proceeds of the issue of the Notes amount to approximately USD 588,000,000.
+Representation of Noteholders:

+Noteholders will form a masse governed by the provisions of the Code de commerce (French Commercial Code) and by French decree No. 67-236 of March 23, 1967, as amended, subject to certain exceptions, in defense of their common interests.

+Use of proceeds:

+The net proceeds of the issue of the Notes amount to approximately EUR 744,375,000.
 The Issuer intends to use the proceeds from the issue of the Notes for general corporate purposes.

+Clearing Systems:

+The Notes will be accepted for clearance through Euroclear France, Clearstream, Luxembourg and Euroclear.

+Listing and admission to trading:

+Application has been made for the Notes to be listed on the Luxembourg Stock Exchange and admitted to trading on the EU-regulated market of the Luxembourg Stock Exchange.

+Selling Restrictions:

-Clearing Systems: The Notes will be accepted for clearance through Euroclear France, Clearstream, Luxembourg and Euroclear.
-Listing and admission to trading: Application has been made for the Notes to be listed on the official list of the Luxembourg Stock Exchange and admitted to trading on the EU- regulated market of the Luxembourg Stock Exchange.
-Selling Restrictions: The Notes have not been and will not be registered under the U.S. Securities Act and are being offered and sold only outside the United States in accordance with Regulation S thereunder.
+The Notes have not been and will not be registered under the U.S. Securities Act and are being offered and sold only outside the United States in accordance with Regulation S thereunder.
 Moreover, the Notes have not been and will not be registered in any country or jurisdiction in order to permit a public offering and related selling restrictions therefore apply in various jurisdictions.
+See "Subscription and Sale".

+Ratings:

-Ratings: The Notes are expected to be assigned a rating of "Aa3" by Moody's Investors Service, Inc., "A+" by Standard & Poor's Ratings Services and "AA-" by Fitch Ratings.
+The Notes are expected to be assigned a rating of "A1" by Moody's Investors Service, Inc., "A+" by Standard & Poor's Ratings Services and "AA-" by Fitch Ratings.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension, reduction or withdrawal at any time by the relevant rating agency.
 A revision, suspension, reduction or withdrawal of a rating may adversely affect the market price of the Notes.